ndd21/PHYS281/docs/demo-flow-control.md

 ### `else`

-If statements allow you to execute code under a certain condition, but what if you also want to execute some different code if the condition is not fullfilled?
-You can combine an `if` with and `else`:
+If statements allow you to execute code under a certain condition, but what if you also want to execute some different code if the condition is not fulfilled?
+You can combine an `if` with an `else`:

 ```python